• Tue. Feb 3rd, 2026

 The main road to Aphrodite’s Rock has reopened after a serious landslide recently closed it to vehicle traffic.
 Several measures have been taken to ensure that this does not happen again.

-The stabilisation of the road includes a new foundation that has seen the installation of new piles connected by crossbeams.
-This comes after extensive soil reinforcement has enabled stormwater drainage systems to be put in place.
+The stabilisation of the road includes a new foundation.
+This has seen the installation of new piles connected by crossbeams.
+This comes after extensive soil reinforcement, which has enabled stormwater drainage systems to be put in place.

 The installation of new safety barriers follows the construction of a new retaining wall on the north side of the road.
 This follows the laying of new asphalt along with the application of new road markings, which completes the works.